somagcp2024/gcf-test/README.md

 # gcf-test

-this is my sample text
+this is testing cloudbuid from github.